 C: Financially as well I think people see it as a hunting and killing.
 You know people that say ‘We made a killing’ on that property or project…

-M: …and completely controlling and destroying another company or completely destroying another person in court for example.
-It’s this really destructive punishing predator energy that is the one that we find really hard to own.
+M: …or completely controlling and destroying another company or completely destroying another person in court for example.
+It’s this really destructive punishing shadow predator energy that is the one that we find really hard to own.
 It has no obvious goodness in it.
 It just wants to destroy, it just is cruel, it’s just punishing.
 It likes to toy with others, to play around with them, to have them dangling on a string.
-You know when we’re looking at the concept of the shadow what we’re looking at is the idea that if we don’t own an aspect of ourselves it controls us from the shadows.
-So we don’t want to be that way – to be predatory – but then that’s going to slip out, most commonly with cruel hateful comments, or bitching, gossiping…

 C: …competitiveness in the wrong place as well …

-For further information about Healing The Shadow work, including details of individual sessions, group workshops, relationship work and therapists trainings visit Marianne’s Website
+For further information about Healing The Shadow work, including details of group workshops, 1-2-1 sessions, couples work and the practitioner training please visit healingtheshadow.co.uk

 Sign up here to receive a monthly newsletter with upcoming workshop information and other Healing The Shadow news.